python/cpython/Doc/library/unittest.rst

 .. function:: removeResult(result)

    Remove a registered result.
-Once a result has been removed then :meth:`~Testresult.stop` will no longer be called on that result object in response to a control-c.
+Once a result has been removed then :meth:`~TestResult.stop` will no longer be called on that result object in response to a control-c.